 A public API for PV modeling parameters.

-PV Free is tested on every commit to the master branch on Travis-CI.
+PV Free is tested on every push to the main branch on

 The API offers CRUD list and detail operations for the following resources: